 To help hemp companies market their products to women, The Benchmarking Company investigated the most common objections women have to using cannabinoid beauty products as part of its 2018 report.
 Fifty-two percent of women are simply unaware of the potential benefits of using cannabinoid beauty products, and 30% are concerned about the topical safety of cannabinoids.
 A further 24% were simply content with the products they were already using, and 18% were concerned about potential intoxication.

 Some of these objections are based on misconception, and the rest are based on lack of information.
 For women who simply don’t know what cannabinoids can do for their skin, education is the key.
 For women who are concerned about safety, certifications and lab reports are useful.
-Those who like their current routines can be led to understand the unique topical benefits of cannabinoids, and women concerned about intoxication can be assured that cannabinoids like CBD, CBG, and CBC are 100% intoxication-free.
+Women satisfied with their routines can learn about cannabinoids’ unique topical benefits, while those worried about intoxication can be assured that CBD, CBG, and CBC are completely non-intoxicating.

 Learn more about how cannabinoids fit into the beauty industry and the habits of female shoppers below:

 In beauty products like serums, moisturizers, and makeup, CBD is usually included as an antioxidant or anti-inflammatory compound.
-Encouraged by initial research into the antioxidant potential of CBD and other cannabinoids, beauty product manufacturers have leapt on this natural substance that seemingly has no serious side effects.
-CBD is increasingly becoming an affordable ingredient as well, making it ever the more ideal for beauty products.
+Driven by early research on CBD’s antioxidant potential, beauty manufacturers embrace this natural ingredient, praised for its minimal side effects.
+CBD is increasingly becoming an affordable ingredient as well, making it ever more ideal for beauty products.

 No, CBD beauty products will almost never show up on a drug test since they are applied topically.
 Generally, the only types of CBD products that can cause a false positive on a drug test for THC are those that you internally ingest.
 Topically applied CBD products like beauty products do not enter the bloodstream in sufficient concentrations to pose any danger of accidental THC ingestion.

 Many users believe that CBD is very helpful when applied to your face.
-People with acne, rosacea, and other inflammatory skin conditions swear by CBD topicals, and topically applied CBD products are just as popular among people who suffer from chronic pain.
+People with acne, rosacea, and inflammatory skin conditions praise CBD topicals, which are equally popular among those with chronic pain.